JimmyChin_FreeSolo2019_2.jpg

 peter-walle-portrait.jpg

-Peter Walle, Development and Communications Manager
+Peter Walle, Senior Manager of Partnerships

 Outside of the office, Peter spends his time climbing, finding the best local jazz show, baking, meandering along mountain trails, and keeping an eye out for the next opportunity for an adventure.